I thought 9 am would feel like a late start, but I am exhausted. This is way too early after such long journey and too-late dinner!

 I’m still feeling groggy and a little ill when we arrive in the sunny grounds of the fabulous Egyptian Museum.
 The grounds are littered with sculpture centered around a large courtyard fountain filled with rather forlorn looking lotus and papyrus plants.
 It is a noisy crowded place, but still pleasant in the warm sunshine.

-The neo-classical building has Egyptian-style figurines imbedded in the facade, which seems weird as they are just sort of stuck up there and not integrated into the design of the building at all.
+The neo-classical building has Egyptian-style figurines embedded in the facade, which seems weird as they are just sort of stuck up there and not integrated into the design of the building at all.

 Inside Romani starts his tour with the museum’s copy of the Rosetta stone (pointedly reminding us that the original is at the British Museum in London), since this is a key to understanding ancient Egypt.
 From there we wind from room to room, with Romani pointing out the highlights in each and their significance.